-Previously matriculated students who have not attended Vermont Tech for one term or more (even in instances of courses in a major not being offered) should contact the Vermont Tech admissions office and inform them of their intention to return to Vermont Tech.
-Admissions will advise the student whether they need to complete a new application or whether they can preregister for the upcoming semester with the registrar.
+Previously matriculated students who have not attended Vermont Tech for one term or more (even in instances of courses in a major not being offered) should contact the Vermont Tech Office of Admissions and inform them of their intention to return to Vermont Tech.
+Admissions will advise the student whether they need to complete a new application or whether they can preregister for the upcoming semester with the registrar's office.
 This determination is based on length of absence, program requirements, and other academic considerations.